Binhe-Jia/AI-assisted-Assignment/README.md

 2. Open a terminal or command prompt and navigate to the cloned directory.
 3. Compile the Java source files by running the following command:

+## Testing Framework

+This program includes unit tests using the JUnit testing framework.
+The tests cover important methods within the `BlackjackGame` and `CardUtils` classes.
+To run the tests, ensure you have JUnit set up in your development environment and run the test classes.